Allen Secher: Interfaith

 For 55 years, beginning with his first wedding on the day he was ordained, Rabbi Secher has officiated and co-officiated more than 2,000 weddings and other interfaith life cycle ceremonies.
 Dedicated to providing information and support to interfaith couples (both Christian and Jewish), he was a founder and longtime advisor to The Dovetail Institute, which at one time was the largest network for interfaith family resources in the nation.

 In 1991, Secher and Father John Cusick (of the Roman Catholic Archdiocese of Chicago) co-founded and served as advisors to The Jewish/Catholic Dialogue Group of Chicago, which provided support to interfaith couples who wished to explore a path in their interfaith marriage that permitted individual faith commitments without diminishing each partner's religious identification.
 In 1996, the organization also founded the Chicago Interfaith Family School, where Secher continues to serve as an advisor.
-Its mission includes supporting, educating, and offering general information to Jews and Catholics seeking to better understand one another.
+Its mission includes supporting, educating, and offering general information to Jews and Catholics seeking to understand one another better.

 During his Chicago years, Rabbi Secher was an active member of the National Conference of Christians and Jews (now known as the National Conference for Community and Justice).

 Secher has spoken and written about interfaith issues.

-Secher currently lives with his wife in Whitefish, Montana.
+Secher currently lives with his wife in Chicago, Illinois.